vintonl/EventTrackerProject/README.md

 * Configure a Spring Boot app to publish a REST API.
   * Use Spring REST annotations.
   * Use Spring Data JPA to perform all CRUD operations.
-  * Send and receive JSON..
+  * Send and receive JSON.